24-S1-2-C-Moral-Decisions/LandingSite/README.md

 # Moral Decisions
 ---

-## Important: Resources Ready for Audit 3:
+## Important: Resources

+This is a continuing project, we have classified into 2024S1, 2024S2, and 2025S1 in each directory for logs, meetings and other documents.
+Please see 2025S1 for 2025 Semester 1.

 <!-- - [Audit 3 Slide](https://github.com/24-S1-2-C-Moral-Decisions/LandingSite/blob/main/Presentation/) -->
 - [Audit 3 slide](https://github.com/24-S1-2-C-Moral-Decisions/LandingSite/blob/main/Presentation/Semester-2/moral%20moments-pre3.pdf)